Calum Campbell – Chair & Trustee

 Calum was appointed Chief Executive of NHS Lothian in June 2020.
 One of the largest of the 14 regions of NHS Scotland, NHS Lothian employs 26,000 staff and has an annual budget of £1.6bn.

-Within two months Calum was offered the Acting CEO post and turned around a £12.5m financial deficit through clinical redesign initiatives and went on to achieve a further £15.5m savings in the following year.
+He has previously worked in several Health Boards within NHS Scotland and held various Director posts within Scotland and Wales.
+He was appointed Deputy CEO at Swansea NHS Trust, following which appointment he was offered the Acting CEO post.
+He proceeded to turn around a £12.5m financial deficit through clinical redesign initiatives and went on to achieve a further £15.5m savings in the following year.

-In January 2010 Calum returned to the Scottish NHS system and was appointed Chief Executive of NHS Borders, following this he became CEO of NHS Lanarkshire in 2015 and currently leads one of the largest health boards in Scotland.
+In January 2010 Calum returned to the Scottish NHS system and was appointed Chief Executive of NHS Borders.
+Following this, he became CEO of NHS Lanarkshire in 2015, from where he moved to NHS Lothian.

 Until 2013 Bob was the Chief Engineer for Openreach, one of the five BT Group Lines of Business.
 In this role he was responsible for the strategy and design of the access network that connects homes and businesses in the UK, which involved setting the vision and strategy, defining the planning policies, making the business case and bringing forward innovative solutions.

 Bob became a Trustee of ENABLE Scotland in 2011 and the Chair of the Board of Trustees in 2015.
 At Openreach he was Chair of the Diversity Forum and the Disability and Inclusion Champion.